If your application to study nursing, midwifery or social work at Anglia Ruskin meets our requirements, we'll invite you to come to an interview day.

-The literacy test is generally a question, such as ‘How do the media portray midwives?’ or ‘What is social work?’, which you respond to with a short essay-style answer.
-The test is checking that you can demonstrate understanding of a written task, and use grammar, spelling, punctuation and clear sentences in order to respond in a given time.
+The literacy test is generally a question, such as ‘How do the media portray midwives?’ or ‘What is social work?’, which you respond to with a short, essay-style answer.
+The test is checking that you can demonstrate understanding of a written task, and use grammar, spelling, punctuation and clear sentences to respond in a given time.

-The numeracy test (See a sample) consists of 20 questions – these vary from working out percentages, to converting decimals from fractions, to metric to imperial conversions.
-You won’t be allowed a calculator for these, so it’s crucial to do some homework beforehand so that you’re comfortable with the different sums.
-The numeracy test lasts for 30 minutes and is based at grade C GCSE level (so fairly painless).
+The numeracy test (see a sample) initially consists of 18 questions.
+These range from working out percentages, to converting decimals from fractions, to metric to imperial conversions.
+You won’t be allowed a calculator for this section, so it’s crucial to do some homework beforehand and make sure you’re comfortable with the different sums.
+This part of the numeracy test lasts for 25 minutes and is based at grade C GCSE level (so fairly painless).

-Our written test lasts for 30 minutes, where you'll be asked to provide a short essay-style response to a relevant question such as 'What is the role of a Social Worker?'.
+Our written test lasts for 30 minutes.
+You'll be asked to give a short, essay-style response to a question such as 'What is the role of a social worker?'

 After a short break, you'll move into the group exercise, which lasts for 30 minutes.
 Again, you'll be given a relevant question to discuss.
 This helps us to assess your communication, decision-making and team-working skills, as well as your ability to respect other people's opinions.

 The day will finish off with an individual interview, where the focus is on you.
 We'll ask you what it is that attracted you to this course and what has inspired you to pursue a career in social work.
 This is your final chance to sell yourself, so it's key to prepare for what you may be asked.
 Alongside your answers, you'll also be assessed on areas including professionalism, values and ethics, and knowledge.